rk-universe/Real-time-messaging-app/README.md

-# WhatsApp Messenger Clone Android Application
+# Real time messaging Android Application

-This Android application is a clone of the WhatsApp messenger app.
+This Android application is for real time message.
 Users can chat with friends, update their profile, and set status messages.

 ## Demo